-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 3823 C1 Total first-time, first-year (freshman) women who applied 7486 C1 Total first-time, first-year (freshman) men who were admitted 2719 C1 Total first-time, first-year (freshman) women who were admitted 5569 C1 Total full-time, first-time, first-year (freshman) men who enrolled 872 C1 Total part-time, first-time, first-year (freshman) men who enrolled 42 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1642 C1 Total part-time, first-time, first-year (freshman) women who enrolled 81
+Total first-time, first-year (freshman) men who applied 4,055 Total first-time, first-year (freshman) women who applied 7,763 Total first-time, first-year (freshman) men who were admitted 3,152 Total first-time, first-year (freshman) women who were admitted 6,131 Total full-time, first-time, first-year (freshman) men who enrolled 1,050 Total part-time, first-time, first-year (freshman) men who enrolled 21 Total full-time, first-time, first-year (freshman) women who enrolled 1,777 Total part-time, first-time, first-year (freshman) women who enrolled 35 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled